Table of Contents[Hide][Show]

 Oahu: The Best of Both Worlds

-Oahu has some of Hawaii’s best beaches for families and Honolulu is a bustling city chock full of urban amenities.
-Plus, the island is home to Disney’s Aulani, the luxury resort that is the place to meet Moana and home to a kid-friendly luau at a bedtime-friendly hour.
+Not only does Oahu have some of Hawaii’s best beaches for families, but Honolulu is a bustling city chock full of urban amenities.
+Plus, the island is home to Aulani, A Disney Resort & Spa where you can meet Moana and enjoy a kid-friendly luau.